There are plenty of online photography classes. And taking one for beginners is one of the best ways to skyrocket your photography skills in no time.

 This course is one of the more expensive on this list, but if you like the style of presentation that’s unique to Lee of Fstoppers, it’s worth it.

-For whom: for the amateur photographer wanting more out of their images.
+This is best for the amateur photographer wanting more out of their images.

 These cards are designed to help you in live photography situations with quick summaries of the key things you need to know.